 The LCR and the NSFR were introduced under the CRD IV regulations.
 The LCR addresses the sufficiency of high quality liquid assets to meet short-term liquidity needs under a specified acute stress scenario which may not fall below 100% of the estimated net cash outflows for the following 30 days.
-The NSFR requires that banks maintain a stable funding profile in relation to their on- and off-balance sheet activities over a one-year period, i.e. that long-term assets are covered with sufficient stable funding.
-This ratio is calculated by dividing available stable funding by required stable funding.
-Both the LCR and the NSFR should be at least 100%.
-As discussed above, a binding detailed NSFR will be introduced part of the EU Banking Reforms.
+The NSFR requires

 BNG Bank makes relatively little use of deposits and much use of the capital markets.
 Deposits have a more even expected redemption pattern than issues on the capital markets.
 The LCR may fluctuate when issues are placed or redeemed.
 Since such developments are easier to predict, however, pre-emptive steps can be taken.
 In addition, the movements in the market value of the derivatives used to hedge the interest rate risk and foreign exchange risks cause the level of the LCR to fluctuate via the collateral obligations securing these derivatives.
 The LCR is calculated a year in advance each month using an LCR projection model.
 In this way, BNG Bank can identify potential deficits in advance.
-The LCR at 31 December 2018 amounted to 175% (2017: 207%) and, as such, met the minimum standard.
+The LCR at 31 December 2019 amounted to 158% (2018: 175%) and, as such, met the minimum standard.
 Given that the NSFR has a longer horizon, its results are more stable in nature than those of the LCR.
-The NSFR at 31 December 2018 amounted to 133% (2017: 130%) and, as such, was also well above the 100% limit.
+The NSFR at 31 December 2019 amounted to 126% (2018: 133%) and, as such, was also well above the 100% limit.